- Miss X The complainant

 The Council must consider the report and confirm within three months the action it has taken or proposes to take.
-The Council should consider the report at its full Council or Cabinet and we will require evidence of this.
+The Council should consider the report at its full Council, Cabinet or other appropriately delegated committee of elected members and we will require evidence of this.
 (Local Government Act 1974, section 31(2), as amended)

 In addition to the requirements set out above, the Council should:

 send a written apology to Miss X for the distress caused to her and Y by not making suitable alternative provision for him and for the delay in issuing a final education, health and care plan;

 pay Miss X £1,600 on behalf of Y to acknowledge he did not receive full-time suitable education between June 2021 and February 2022;